cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 - Use `fsfreeze` for a D state that is immune to signals.

 But wait, how can any D state process be "not immune to signals" anyway?
-Isn't the whole point that they are uninterruptible?
+Isn't the whole point of D state processes that they are uninterruptible?
 If you are wondering this, read on and you will likely find out some new things about how Linux works internally :-)

 ---

 Imagine you're a system administrator responsible for maintaining containers across production.
-One day, you encounter a problem: while trying to roll out a new version of a container (and thus stop the old container and start a new one), the old container will not stop because some of the processes in it are stuck and unresponsive.
+One day, you encounter a problem: while trying to roll out a new version of a container -- and thus first have to stop the old container -- the old container will not stop because some of the processes in it are stuck and unresponsive.

 These kinds of processes are typically represented with the code "D" in `ps`, `top`, and other similar tools.
-D state (typically written out as "uninterruptible sleep") is a process state where a process is sleeping and cannot be woken up in userspace.
-This can be necessary in some cases when the kernel or hardware is doing work on behalf of the application, and we'll go over some of the cases where it is needed in a moment.
+D state (typically written out in full as "uninterruptible sleep") is a process state where a process is forced to sleep and cannot be woken up in userspace.
+This can be necessary in some cases when it's unsafe for the process to continue execution, and we'll go over some of the cases where it is needed in a moment.

-As a real world example, at [work](https://meta.com) several years ago I received what at the time I thought was a relatively one-off request.
-One of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroy containers with D state processes present, and wanted to simulate this as part of their integration tests.
+As a real world example, at [work](https://meta.com) several years ago one of the teams that works on our internal containerisation system, [Twine](https://research.facebook.com/publications/twine-a-unified-cluster-management-system-for-shared-infrastructure/), was checking that their software could properly destroy containers with D state processes present, and needed to produce them on demand as part of their integration tests.
+I gave them some advice, it was implemented, and that was it.

 Fast forward to today, and I think I must have seen this request at least four or five times in the years since.
 As three examples from the top of my head: